 We used PhotoPass+ at Disneyland, where the $70 price is the same as a regular PhotoCD.
 As mentioned above, in addition to what you’d have on the regular PhotoCD, this includes the Photo Gallery CD with over 300 stock images, plus photos at character meals and on-ride photos.
-The stock images are very nice and offer some cool perspectives and character shots, but there are plenty of great Disney photos you can download online for free so this doesn’t add significant value to the package, in my opinion.
+The stock images are very nice and offer some cool perspectives and character shots, but there are plenty of great Disney photos you can download online so this doesn’t add significant value to the package, in my opinion.
 We didn’t have any character meal photos taken, but those also would have been nice, but not a necessity.
 After all, you could use your own camera for these photos.

 The big benefit is the on-ride photos.
 Disney normally sells these for $14.95 a pop, which I think is a bit excessive, but people buy them.
 We love making funny (well, we think they’re funny, you can be the judge of that…) faces for these on-ride photos, and although we have never purchased an on-ride photo, we love them.
 There have been cases where we’ve come really close to buying these photos, but the price always dissuades us.
 So for us, this was where the real value of Memory Maker could be found.